-The ATKS Management Team (Black River First Nation, Swan Lake First Nation, Long Plain First Nation), Peguis First Nation, Dakota Plains Wahpeton Oyate, Roseau River Anishinabe First Nation, Sagkeeng First Nation and the Manitoba Metis Federation (MMF) submitted ATK reports for the proposed Project.
-First Nations and the MMF that conducted ATK studies in the later stages of the engagement process for the Project were informed that their information would be used to inform the Environmental Protection Program.
+The ATKS Management Team (Black River First Nation, Swan Lake First Nation, Long Plain First Nation), Peguis First Nation, Dakota Plains Wahpeton Oyate, Roseau River Anishinabe First Nation, Sagkeeng First Nation and the Manitoba Metis Federation (MMF) submitted self-directed study reports for the proposed Project.
+First Nations and the MMF that conducted self-directed studies in the later stages of the engagement process for the Project were informed that their information would be used to inform the Environmental Protection Program.

-More detailed information regarding Aboriginal Traditional Knowledge Studies completed can be found in Chapter 4.0 of the project EIS.
+More detailed information regarding self-directed studies completed can be found in Chapter 4 of the project EIS, found here at NEB Ex.
+A81182-8.

-2.6.2 Ongoing First Nations and Metis Engagement Process
+2.6.2 Ongoing First Nations and Metis engagement process

-Manitoba Hydro has developed different approaches to its ongoing post-EIS First Nation and Metis Engagement Process.
+Manitoba Hydro has developed different approaches to its ongoing post-EIS First Nation and Metis Engagement Process (FNMEP).
 These approaches for transmission project follow-up and monitoring programs began in 2008-2010 with the Wuskwatim Transmission Project, followed by the Bipole III and Keeyask Transmission Projects in 2013, both projects are planned to continue until 2018/19.
 Each of these projects had a different approach tailored to the geographic region, scope/scale of project and the number of communities involved.
 Through these past and current projects, accompanied by the desire to use active adaptive management in its community involvement programs for the construction of transmission projects, Manitoba Hydro has developed a new approach for this Project.